Skip to Main Content

 GENERAL PHILOSOPHY

-Student editors are responsible for determining the content of the Lantern.
-In compliance with the Colorado Student Free Expression Law (22-1-120), the Lantern staff has the right to exercise freedom of speech and of the press, and while the school administration may provide constructive criticism of the content published, no content in the Lantern shall be subject to censorship by administration unless it is:
+Student editors are responsible for determining the content of The Frederick Lantern (TFL).
+In compliance with the Colorado Student Free Expression Law (22-1-120), TFL staff have the right to exercise freedom of speech and of the press, and while the school administration may provide constructive criticism of the content published, no content in TFL shall be subject to censorship by administration unless it is:

 • obscene in nature